barbzlornah/statelessmicroservice/README.md

 ## Unit Testing

-Unit testing is done using mochai.
+Unit testing is done using mocha.

 Run ```npm test``` from the application's root directory.